WSU-SEAL/newcomer-onboarding/README.md

 # Replication package for "From First Patch to Long-Term Contributor: Evaluating Onboarding Recommendations for OSS Newcomers", Currently, under review.

-./SLR directly includes step by step summary of the systematic literature review.
+./SLR directly includes step by step summary of the initial systematic literature review done in 2022.

+./SLR-updated  includes step by step summary of the systematic literature review redone in 2024.

 ./empirical_study includes analysis scripts and dataset for the paper.